 - Sensitivity Analysis.
 This is a type of actuarial projection that measures the effect of a change in actuarial assumptions on the plans funded status or required contributions.

 - Analysis of Proposed Benefit Changes.
 In considering benefit changes, decision makers need to understand the potential cost implications of the changes before they are enacted.
 Consequently, an actuarial analysis of proposed benefit changes is strongly recommended before changes are approved.
 In addition to estimating the changes in costs, the analysis can also provide insight into potential related changes in participant behavior (i.e., retirement rates).

-1 For additional information on the actuarial report, see the GFOA best practice, The Role of the Actuarial Valuation Report in Plan Funding (2013)
+1 For additional information on the actuarial report, see GFOA's best practice, The Role of the Actuarial Valuation Report in Plan Funding

 2 Special benefit calculations would include optional forms of payment (e.g., joint and survivor annuities, period certain annuities,), early retirement benefits, partial lump sum distributions, divorce orders, IRC 415 limits, and service purchase calculations.

 3 The GFOA recommends that an actuarial experience study be performed at least every five years.
-(See The Role of the Actuarial Valuation Report in Plan Funding).
+(See GFOA's Best Practice The Role of the Actuarial Valuation Report in Plan Funding).

 - Board approval date: Tuesday, September 30, 2014